American Sign Language: "restroom"

 Good afternoon!
 I don't know if this is the right email to send this question to, but I'll give it a shot.
 First of, I love your website!
 It's really helped me expand my vocabulary.
 Second, I have a question about the sign for "bathroom."
 I was taught the sign that you use (to make a T and shake it).
 However, I've seen a couple people use the sign for "ready" as the sign for "restroom."
 Is this an alternate sign, or is it slang?
 Thanks!

-Kellyann Burket
+Kellyann B.

 Kellyann,

 RESTROOM bounces an R twice.
 After the first bounce it arcs up and to the outside a bit.
-(As if drawing the letter "N" in the air with the tip of an R-handshape).
+(As if drawing the letter "n" in the air with the tip of an R-handshape).

--- Bill
+-- Dr. Bill

 You can learn American Sign Language (ASL) online at American Sign Language University ™